cleberjean/LFSR-DOS-DEMO/README.md

 <br/>

-**You are free to use, clone, study, and suggest modifications for this code.**
+**You are free to use, clone, study, copy and suggest modifications for this code.**